 What’s the likelihood that one high school will produce the first black man to manage in Major League Baseball and the first black man to coach in the NBA?
 Has to be a billion to one, right?
 But that’s how history was written.

-Frank Robinson, who died last week after a battle with cancer, became baseball’s first black manager in 1975.
+Frank Robinson, who died last week after a battle with cancer, became baseball’s first black manager in 1975, and he’s also one of baseball’s greatest players.
 His former high school teammate Bill Russell became the first black coach in the NBA in 1966.
 Both Robinson and Russell attended McClymonds High School in the West Oakland neighborhood of Oakland.

 Robinson and Russell were born 18 months apart but they were in the same class.
 Though he was younger, Robinson was the more polished athlete in their teenage years.
 Tall with tremendously long legs, Robinson was the star of the baseball team, track team, and basketball team, where he played center ahead of Russell.
 In fact, while Robinson played on the varsity basketball team all four years, Russell remained on the JV squad for two seasons.
 Even after he moved to the varsity, Russell only scored more than ten points in one game.